Flat Tummy Tea Review - Does This Weight-Loss Tea Really Work?

 Why are people talking about Flat Tummy Tea?
-We decided to find out so we dug through the ingredients, side effects, clinical research and customer service.
+We decided to find out so we dug through the ingredients, side effects, and clinical research.
 We also read hundreds of experiences to learn how it works in real life.
 Then, we narrowed and summarized to give you the bottom line.

 What is Flat Tummy Tea?

 Firstly, Flat Tummy Tea is a drink kit, designed for detoxification, consisting of Activate and Cleanse.
 The ingredients are senna, taraxacum, galium aparine, camellia sinensis, cardamom, glycyrrhiza glabra, mentha × piperita, carum carvi, melissa officinalis, foeniculum vulgare, senna, glycyrrhiza glabra and rheum rhabarbarum.
 You’ll drink one glass in the morning and another in the evening.
 Supposedly, it’ll increase energy expenditure so the body uses more calories, thus reducing weight.
 Claims also say it can reduce bloating.

 Synergy CHC is the company behind Flat Tummy Tea.
 The brand was first introduced in 2013.
 You can buy a two or four-week pack directly from the official website.
 We like that it contains a few natural ingredients and that it seems affordable, but read on…

 The first issue we found with Flat Tummy Tea ingredients was the potential for side effects.
 Some of these reports may deal with the interaction of the natural diuretic dandelion and other supplements or prescription medications.
 “Unfortunately, products like this are all too often associated with adverse reactions,” says our Research Editor. ,

 One stated, “This one left me constipated.
 I thought it was supposed to help with that.”